webprogramming260/startup-example/README.md

 ## Service deliverable

-For this deliverable I created an HTTP service to host my frontend and provide backend endpoints.
+For this deliverable I added backend endpoints that receives votes and returns the voting totals.

 - **Node.js/Express HTTP service** - done!
 - **Static middleware for frontend** - done!
 - **Calls to third party endpoints** - I didn't have time to implement this. 😔
 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for voting.
-- **Frontend calls service endpoints** - I did this use the fetch function.
+- **Frontend calls service endpoints** - I did this using the fetch function.

 ## DB deliverable

-For this deliverable I stored and retrieved data from MongoDB.
+For this deliverable I stored the votes in the database.

 - **MongoDB Atlas database created** - done!
 - **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.